Treats moderate to severe chronic pain. This medicine is a narcotic analgesic.

-- If your patch has gel inside it: If any of this gel escapes from the patch and gets directly on your skin, wash it off right away with clear water.
+- For gel patches: If any of the gel comes out of the patch and gets directly on your skin, wash it off right away with clear water.
 The gel is only supposed to go through the patch and onto your skin.

 If a dose is missed:

 - If you forget to wear or change a patch, put one on as soon as you can.
 If it is almost time to put on your next patch, wait until then to apply a new patch and skip the one you missed.
 Do not apply extra patches to make up for a missed dose.

 How to Store and Dispose of This Medicine